 6. Toast for dessert

-While in the occidental world people usually have toasted bread for breakfast, Thai people have it as a dessert.
-Their bread is more airy and sweet, so they toast it and serve it with condensed milk as a topping.
+While in western countries people usually have toasted bread for breakfast, Thai people have it as a dessert.
+Their bread is more airy and sweet, so they toast it and serve it with condensed milk or some other sweet topping.

 7. The old flag of Thailand showed a white elephant

 The current official flag of Thailand was only adopted in 1917.
-Before it showed a white elephant on red background.
-The reason for the change was when King Vajiravudh (Rama VI) saw the old flag upside down during a flood and in order to prevent this from happening again, he decided a new flag had to be created which is symmetrical.
+Before that, it showed a white elephant on a red background.
+The reason for the change was that during a flood a flag was upside down and in order to prevent this from happening again, the Thais decided a new flag had to be created which is symmetrical.

 8. Feet are a man’s worst body part